zkcrossteam/zkc-by-example/examples/zk-hello-world/wasmsrc/c/README.md

     rm -f *.wasm *.wat
 ```

-3. Compile that into a wasm module which will output a `zk-hello-world.wasm` :
+3. Compile `zk-hello-world.c` into a wasm module which will output a `zk-hello-world.wasm` :

 ```shell
 make